-TITLE: VOICE & GENERAL AMERICAN SPEECH
+TITLE: VOICE & GENERAL AMERICAN SPEECH A122 (30 hours)

 Designed to refine speaking and writing abilities through proficiency of the oral and written American English systems.
 This Section is offered to those students who have a command of spoken English but still retain sufficient accent to hinder them in business, scholastic, or social situations.
 (ELIGIBLE FOR DISTANCE LEARNING) PR - G121